 Holding KrisFlyer Gold status or above is the key to unlocking a raft of premium perks with Singapore Airlines and its partners, such as complimentary upgrades, lounge access, and priority check-in and boarding.

-The new Star Alliance lounge in Rome FCO Airport.
+The Star Alliance Lounge in Rome FCO Airport.
+(This lounge remains temporarily closed).

 There are two separate programs when it comes to status — the KrisFlyer program and the PPS program.
-The KrisFlyer program has Silver and Gold tiers, which are earned through collecting Elite Miles on Singapore Airlines, Star Alliance and partner airline flights.
+The KrisFlyer program has Silver and Gold tiers, which are earned through collecting Elite miles on Singapore Airlines, Star Alliance and eligible partner airline flights.

 KrisFlyer Member